-While Google Adsense has several awesome benefits, it also comes with quite a few drawbacks and is therefore not always something that we recommend to new bloggers.
+While Google Adsense for blogs has several awesome benefits, it also comes with quite a few drawbacks and is therefore not always something that we recommend to new bloggers.

 P.S.
 If you’re curious about how exactly AdSense works and read the nitty-gritty details, you can check out Google’s help page here.

 Should I run Google AdSense on my blog?

 I totally get the appeal of putting ads up on your blog!

 Ads are great because they don’t require a ton of extra effort beyond the initial setup.

 They are an incredibly passive source of blogging income and the other ways to monetize definitely require a lot more time and effort.

 If you’re certain you want to monetize with ads, Google’s AdSense platform is definitely the easiest way to get started.